-The Thoreau Society exists to stimulate interest in and foster education about Thoreau's life, works, legacy and his place in his world and in ours, challenging all to live a deliberate, considered life.
+Our Mission: to stimulate interest in and foster education about Thoreau's life, works, legacy, and his place in his world and in ours, challenging all to live a deliberate, considered life.

-The Thoreau Society's offices are located at the birth house of Henry D. Thoreau (341 Virginia Road, Concord, Massachusetts), near Minute Man National Historical Park.
-The Society leases its office space from the Thoreau Farm Trust.
+The Thoreau Society Main Office: The Thoreau Society's main office is located at the birth house of Henry D. Thoreau (341 Virginia Road, Concord MA), near Minute Man National Historical Park.
+The Society leases its office space from the Thoreau Farm Trust